-Pay all employee super before 30 June 2019, including the June 2019 quarterly contributions.
+Pay all employee super before 30 June 2020, including June 2020 quarterly contributions.
 As tax deductions are only allowed when the payment is made, pay well before 30 June so you can claim it as a tax deduction in this financial year.
 Remember, all compulsory contributions are due no later than 28 days after the end of each quarter, but you only get a tax deduction when paid.

-The cap for concessional super contributions is $25,000 for everyone regardless of age.
+The cap for concessional super contributions is $25,000 for everyone up to 75 years of age.
 This cap includes the 9.5% compulsory contributions as well as salary sacrifice contributions.

 Investors and self-employed can claim a tax deduction on personal super contributions up to the cap.

-Payments must be made to your fund no later than 30 June 2019.
+Payments must be made to your fund no later than 30 June 2020.
 Don’t leave it until the last day, because if your fund receives it on 1 July, it will count towards next year’s contributions cap.
 Allow for timing delays in receipt of funds.

-The limit for non-concessional contributions is now $100,000 per annum with the ability to bring forward two years contributions if you are under age 65 years.
+The limit for non-concessional contributions (NCC) is now a $100,000 per annum with the ability to bring forward two years contributions if you under age 65 years.
 If you are aged between 65 and 75 years, you can only make a $100,000 per annum contribution if you satisfy the ‘work test’.
 You are not allowed to contribute NCC if your members balance is greater than $1.6m.

 The above is general information and you should seek advice before making super contributions.

-If you account for GST on an accruals basis, you can make a GST adjustment when the debt is written off and claim back the amount of GST previously paid on the invoice.
+If you account for GST on an accruals basis, you can make a GST adjustment when debt is written off and claim back the amount of G ST previously paid on the invoice.